 Here are 3 tips every business owner should consider when managing their online reputation:

-- Google, Facebook and Yelp – create a profile and actively manage them.
+- GMB (Google My Business), Facebook and Yelp – create a profile and actively manage them.
 These three are the biggest players in the online reputation world and must be proactively managed.

 - The best way to get online reviews is simply to ask for them.
 Businesses must provide opportunities for customers to leave feedback.
 Website pop-up asking for a review, link at the bottom of an email message, text message after an appointment – there are countless ways a business can ask for feedback.

-- It’s as simple as that.
+- Be responsive to all reviews.
 How a business handles online reviews is just as important as receiving them.
 Businesses should respond to all reviews, both positive and negative.
-After all, great responses to positive review can help businesses build back trust.
+After all, great responses to positive reviews can help businesses build back trust.